GCSE Grade Boundaries 2024: The New Grading System Explained

 What were the GCSE grade boundaries in 2023?

-Although learners taking their exams in 2023 did not suffer school closures during the course of their GCSE years, it was recognised that they had still suffered significant disruption to their studies leading up to their GCSEs.
+Although learners taking their exams in 2023 did not suffer school closures during their GCSE years, it was recognised that they had suffered significant disruption to their studies leading up to their GCSEs.
 Therefore, steps were taken to ensure fairness to these learners.

 Firstly, maths students were provided with a formula sheet during the exams.
-Secondly, grade boundaries were set in a similar way to when the grading system first changed.
+Secondly, grade boundaries were set similarly to when the grading system first changed.
 This means that examiners looked at the grades achieved in pre-pandemic years by cohorts of students, along with the prior attainment data of those cohorts.
-Their aim was to decide upon grade boundaries which meant that students with similar prior attainment data would achieve the same grade pre- and post-pandemic.
+They aimed to decide upon grade boundaries which meant that students with similar prior attainment data would achieve the same grade pre- and post-pandemic.

 Edexcel GCSE maths grade boundaries 2023